gilleti/newspaper-adhesive/README.md

 # newspaper-adhesive
-Some experiments on how to glue unordered newspapaer paragraphs together.
+Some experiments on how to glue unordered newspaper paragraphs together.
 Data from the newspaper archive of the National Library of Sweden.
-Based on KBLab's [Sentence-BERT](https://huggingface.co/KBLab/sentence-bert-swedish-cased)https://huggingface.co/KBLab/sentence-bert-swedish-cased).
+Based on KBLab's [Sentence-BERT](https://huggingface.co/KBLab/sentence-bert-swedish-cased).